-Comm no. Para no. Comment type Comment Explanation Country 4.
-7 Substantive Add CTV infestation and distribution information in Asian countries.1.
-Pest Information It is useful for control and technical cooperation.
-China 5.
-8 Editorial Replace "Citrus limon (lemon)" to "C. limon (lemon) "Citrus tristeza virus (CTV) causes one of the most damaging diseases of citrus resulting in devastating epidemics that have changed the course of the citrus industry (Moreno et al., 2008).
+Comm no. Para no. Comment type Comment Explanation Country SC Responses situation of CTV by countries is included.
+5. 8 Editorial Replace "Citrus limon (lemon)" to "C. limon (lemon)" Citrus tristeza virus (CTV) causes one of the most damaging diseases of citrus resulting in devastating epidemics that have changed the course of the citrus industry (Moreno et al., 2008).
 The term tristeza, in Portuguese "sadness" or "melancholy", refers to the decline seen in many citrus species when grafted on Citrus aurantium (sour orange) or Citrus limon (lemon) rootstocks.
 Although tristeza disease is predominantly a bud union disease (Román et al., 2004), some CTV strains induce other disorders, including stem pitting, stunting, reduced productivity and impaired fruit quality of many commercial cultivars, even when they are grafted on tristeza-tolerant rootstocks.
 The generic name should be abbreviated when it presents for the second time.
-China 6.
-10 Editorial d isease should be disease.
+China MODIFIED We agree.
+The text of the manuscript was accordingly modified.
+6. 10 Editorial d isease should be disease.
 Tree losses on sour orange rootstock were first reported in South Africa in the early twentieth century, and in Argentina and Brazil in the 1930s following the introduction of CTV-infected plants and the aphid vector most efficient for transmitting the virus, Toxoptera citricida Kirkaldy.
-CTV-induced tree decline has killed or rendered unproductive trees grafted on C. aurantium (sour orange) rootstock (Bar-Joseph et al. , 1989; Cambra et al. , 2000a).
+CTV-induced tree decline has killed or rendered unproductive trees grafted on C. aurantium (sour orange) rootstock (Bar-Joseph et al., 1989; Cambra et al., 2000a).
 CTV outbreaks have been observed in the United States of America, some Caribbean countries and some Mediterranean countries (especially Italy and Morocco).
 CTV has affected an estimated 38 million trees in the Americas (mainly Argentina, Brazil, Venezuela and California (United States of America)), 60 million trees in the Mediterranean Basin (especially Spain, with about 50 million trees affected) and an estimate of 5 million trees elsewhere, making a total of more than 100 million trees.
 Tristeza di sease can be managed by using citrus rootstock species that induce tolerance to the tristeza syndrome.
-Some aggressive strains of CTV cause stem pitting in certain citrus cultivars regardless of the rootstock used.
-This has a significant impact on One more space should be deleted.
-China
+Some aggressive strains of CTV cause stem pitting in certain citrus cultivars regardless One more space should be deleted.
+China MODIFIED The word has been corrected.